sreelakshmi-vijay/MODELARIUM-Experiment-Tracker/README.md

 # Experiment Tracker

 A full-stack experiment management platform for tracking machine learning experiments, models, runs, and associated assets.
-Built with Django REST Framework on the backend and React (Vite + TypeScript) on the frontend.
+Built with Django REST Framework on the backend and standard HTML/CSS on the frontend.

 ---